 Borneo Kellybays – a tropical heaven, an exotic getaway to the water paradise, fun-filled day at the beach, a holiday retreat, and a mangrove jewel.

-It is ideally one of the best places that we’ve been in Sabah.
-It is nestled in Kampung Laya Laya in Tuaran.
-A place inaccessible by foot, you are not allowed to walk-in on the same day.
+Ideally one of the best places that we’ve been in Sabah!
+Borneo Kellybays is a land nestled in Kampung Laya Laya in Tuaran.
+As the island is inaccessible by foot, same-day walk-ins are not allowed.
 Hence, you need to make sure that you have booked a tour before you joining the activities offered on the island.

 1. Kayak at the mangrove swamp